adamwan-nexplore/guidebook-nxp-hk/what-we-share/lean.md

 - Just-In-Time to prevent `overproduction` is GOOD.
 How about `under-production`?
   - Need to align
 - Eliminate waste is the core concept on Lean, but who to execute?
-- In practice a lot of work expects to be necessary waste.
+- In practice we expect a lot of work to be necessary waste.
 That is why we do it.
   - How to figure out those are actually PURE waste?
 - The stakeholder can delay the decision making ONLY IF the system is FLEXIBLE.
 Flexibility introduces complexity.
   - Who and by What to decide?